unbit/uwsgi-docs/RackQuickstart.rst

 As we are building an uWSGI binary with Ruby support we need the Ruby development headers too (the ``ruby-dev`` package on Debian-based distributions).

-You can build uWSGI manually -- all of these are equivalent:
+You can build uWSGI manually:

 .. code-block:: sh